 Gender Therapy: How to Find a Gender Therapist

 Whether you feel called to challenge gender roles or struggle to accept certain parts of your body, you might experience challenges related to your gender.
-Gender therapy can help anyone questioning and exploring their gender identity, feeling uncomfortable with aspects of their gender, or seeking gender-affirming interventions.
+Gender therapy can help anyone questioning and exploring their gender identity, feeling uncomfortable with aspects of their gender, or seeking gender-affirming interventions and specialized mental health services.
 Contrary to popular belief, you don’t have to identify in a way other than cisgender to reap the benefits of gender therapy.

 Especially if you’ve had a negative experience with therapy before, it’s completely normal to have fears about finding a therapist who acts as a gatekeeper or has limited knowledge of gender identity issues.
 Fortunately, due to increased accessibility and availability to gender therapists in recent years, it’s easier and more convenient for gender-questioning individuals to receive the support they need.
 Here’s what you need to know to find an authentic, compassionate gender therapist.